pts/dosmc/README.txt

   link time to avoid the `call _start_' and the `ret', the 34 bytes could be decreased to 30 bytes.

-The .com and .exe output files are deterministic (i.e. you get the same output file if you compile the same input files again), but .obj output isn't, because there is a timestamp in .obj files created by wcc (.c source) and WASM (.wasm and maybe .asm source).
+The .com, .exe, .lib and .bin output files are deterministic (i.e. you get the same output file if you compile the same input files again), but .obj output isn't, because there is a timestamp in .obj files created by wcc (.c source) and WASM (.wasm and maybe .asm source).

 Notes about maximum memory usage of DOS programs: